MigueldeIcaza1/DocumentValidation/README.md

 **Limitations:**
-  Valid only for printed text not for handwritten text (except signature) Fields should be in the format -  User filled data above the underline of field to be filled Example as shown below:
+  Valid only for printed text not for handwritten text (except signature).
+  Fields should be in the format -  User filled data above the underline of field to be filled Example as shown below:
   ![image](https://github.com/user-attachments/assets/1322c734-0341-4f51-b1d8-5af8c0eb9699)